 Zanesville is full of beautiful buildings, antique stores, and quirky finds.

 You’ll find the Alan Cottrill Sculpture Studio and Gallery at 110 S 6th St, Zanesville, OH 43701.
 Parking is available along the street.
-You’ll know you’re approaching because you’ll see the sculptures that range from realistic to whimsical lining the street.
+You’ll know you’re approaching because you’ll see the sculptures that range from realistic to whimsical lining the block.

 You’ll also find some moving war memorials on the lawn of the Muskingum County Courthouse which is nearby at 27 N 5th St #301.